Canon PowerShot G16

 The Canon PowerShot G16 is a digital compact camera announced by Canon on August 22, 2013.

 Successor

 No G16 successor was announced by Canon.
+This was the last of the original Canon PowerShot G series of cameras without an "X" in the model name.

 New G Series

-The Canon PowerShot G7X, G3X, and G5X are the new G series compacts announced by Canon; all of these include a 1-inch sensor for better performance.
+The Canon PowerShot G7 X, G3 X, and G5 X are the new G series compacts announced by Canon; all of these include a 1-inch sensor or larger for better performance and are demarcated from the older models by the "X" after the model number.